MicrosoftDocs/quantum-docs/articles/install-command-line-qdk.md

 ### [VS Code](#tab/tabid-vscode)

 1. Download and install [VS Code](https://code.visualstudio.com/download) 1.52.0 or greater (Windows, Linux and Mac).
+You can install VS Code through a graphical software installer or through the command line in your Linux environment.
 2. Install the [QDK for VS Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).

 ### [Visual Studio (Windows only)](#tab/tabid-vs)